 If you find that brushing your hair is a painful or even slightly difficult example, your hairbrush could be the problem.

-Personally, it took me quite a while to find something that suited me (and also to realise that brushing your hair when it’s wet is never a good idea, it should always be semi-dry)!
+Personally, it took me quite a while to find something that suited me (and also to realize that brushing your hair when it’s wet is never a good idea, it should always be semi-dry)!

-The Tangle Teezer brush above is a popular choice as you can use it on wet hair if you have to and it won’t damage the way other brushes do!
-It has zillions of five star reviews for a reason.
+The Tangle Teezer brush above is a popular choice as you can use it on wet hair if you have to, and it won’t damage the way other brushes do!
+It has zillions of five-star reviews for a reason.

 Another tip is to run through your hair with a comb after brushing it.
 This will help reduce tangles and frizz.